eXascaleInfolab/xmeasures/README.md

   - [NMI measure](http://www.jmlr.org/papers/volume11/vinh10a/vinh10a.pdf).
     > Standard NMI is implemented considering overlapping and multi-resolution clustering only to demonstrate non-applicability of the standard NMI for such cases, where it yields unfair results.
 See [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for the fair generalized NMI evaluation.

-The papers about the performed extensions and their applicability are being written now and the reference will be specified soon...
+The papers about the performed extensions and their applicability:
+"Accuracy Evaluation of Overlapping and Multi-resolution Clustering Algorithms on Large Datasets" by Artem Lutov, Mourad Khayati and Philippe
+Cudré-Mauroux, 2018

 Author:  (c) Artem Lutov <artem@exascale.info>